amitsharma156/test-project/README.md

-# this is test project to check git congig
+# this is the latest readme